-Finally, the liability of the entity arises only if the predicate crime has been committed-even in complicity-by persons linked to it by an organic relationship of immedesimazione or by a working relationship.
+Finally, the liability of the entity arises only if the predicate crime has been committed-even in complicity-by persons linked to it by an organic relationship of immedesimation or by an employment relationship.
 Specifically, predicate offenses committed determine the liability of the entity:

-- "by persons who hold positions of representation, administration or management of the entity or one of its organizational units with financial and functional autonomy, as well as by persons who exercise, even de facto, the management and control of the entity itself" (apical subjects).
-"Apicals" are considered to be all persons placed at the top of the corporate organization, who are deputed to express the will of the entity in external relations or to adopt business policy choices.
-Apicals are entrusted with the power to manage, represent, control and supervise the entity itself; - "by persons subject to the direction or supervision of one of the senior persons" (subordinate persons).
+- "by persons who hold positions of representation, administration or management of the entity or one of its organizational units with financial and functional autonomy, as well as by persons who exercise, even de facto, the management and control of the entity itself"9 (apical subjects).
+"Apicals" are considered to be all persons placed at the top of the corporate organization who are deputed to express the will of the entity in external relations or to adopt business policy choices.
+Apicals are entrusted with the power to manage, represent, control and supervise the entity itself; - "by persons subject to the direction or supervision of one of the top individuals"10 (subordinate individuals).

 By way of example, directors, auditors, and general managers are considered apical; if endowed with financial and functional autonomy, persons in charge of secondary offices (plant managers) and, in the case of an organization divided by divisions, of division managers are also considered apical.
+More generally, all individuals who, regardless of a valid and formal investiture11, exercise management and control roles in the entity on a continuous and significant basis are apical.